California Children's Services

 CCS provides case management and funding for the diagnosis and treatment of qualifying medical conditions.
-Additionally, through its Medical Therapy Program, physical and occupational therapy ;are provided at Medical Therapy Units.
-Case management includes assisting families navigate the health insurance systems, coordinating medical care with specialists and children’s hospitals, as well as helping to solve challenges like transportation and transitions to adult care.
+Additionally, through its Medical Therapy Program, physical and occupational therapy are provided at Medical Therapy Units.
+Case management includes assisting families navigate the health insurance systems, coordinating medical care with specialists and children’s hospitals, and helping to solve challenges like transportation and transitions to adult care.

 Your child may be eligible if he/she meets all four of the following requirements:

 - Age – Your child must be under 21 years of age.

 - Income – If your child is not already enrolled in Medi-Cal or the Medi-Cal Targeted Low-Income Children’s Program, your family income must be less than $40,000 per year, according to the adjusted gross income on your California income taxes.
 A child may be eligible when the family income is more than $40,000 if medical care for the child’s CCS condition is expected to cost the family more than 20 percent of the family’s yearly income.